 Camp Photos: Unit camp photo shoot sessions should be scheduled during Sunday check-in.
 Unit photos can be taken anywhere in camp as long as arrangements are made in advance.
-An 8x10 photo costs \$10.
+An 8x10 photo costs \$15.
 Please place your order early to allow adequate time to do a good job.
 Unit photos will be distributed to unit leaders on Saturday prior to closing unless other arrangements are made in advance with the Camp Clerk.

 Patrol Cooking: Units are encouraged to provide Scouts with the opportunity to prepare meals in their campsite.
 The camp will provide the necessary ingredients.
-If your unit is interested in patrol cooking, please fill out the Patrol Cooking Request Form and return it to the Camp Director during the precamp leaders meeting.
+If your unit is interested in patrol cooking, please fill out the Patrol Cooking Request Form and submit it during the pre-camp leaders meeting.

 Family Brunch: A Family Brunch will be held from 9:30 - 10:15 AM on Saturday for parents and guests.
 Brunch tickets may be purchased during check-in on Sunday or online prior to arrival at camp.
-Ticket prices are: Adults --- \$8.00, Youths between 12 and 6 --- \$6.00.
+Ticket prices are: Adults --- \$10.00, Youths between 12 and 6 --- \$6.00.
 There is no charge for youths 5 and younger.